-A well-built and organized walk-in pantry can add a lot of value to your kitchen, both monetary and utility wise.
+A well-built and organized walk-in pantry can add a lot of value to your kitchen, both monetary and utility-wise.

 You’ll need to select the size and style of your sink early in the process because this will dictate the width of the cabinet required under the sink.
-Let the contractor know which side of the sink should have the garbage disposal and how many holes you want at the back of your sink for faucet, dishwasher air gap, soap dispenser, etc.
+Let the contractor know which side of the sink should have the garbage disposal and how many holes you want at the back of your sink for the faucet, dishwasher air gap, soap dispenser, etc.

 There are many different options for choosing the material of your new sink ranging from composite to enamel to various metals.
-Stainless steel sinks are the most popular; they look good with most countertops and cabinets, are affordable, and easy to maintain.
+Stainless steel sinks are the most popular; they look good with most countertops and cabinets, are affordable, and are easy to maintain.
 Stainless steel sinks are also tough and sturdy, so you can expect them to last for quite a while.

 Inform your contractor exactly where you want your wall outlets, light switches, and recessed lights.
 Decide if you need a light over the sink and if it will hang from the ceiling or wall.
 Finally, inform the contractor of any other lighting locations.

-When choosing where to place outlets, keep in mind that major appliances require dedicated circuits, so be sure that you are positive about where you want them placed before starting on the electrical work.
+When choosing where to place outlets, keep in mind that major appliances require dedicated circuits, so be sure that you are positive about where you want them placed before starting the electrical work.